piedb-dev/piestream/docs/architecture-design.md

 Behind the TableScan operator, there's a storage engine called Hummock that stores the internal states, materialized views, and the tables.
 Note that only the materialized views and tables are queryable.
 The internal states are invisible to users.

-To know more about Hummock, you can check out "[An Overview of RisingWave State Store](./state-store-overview.md)".
+To know more about Hummock, you can check out "[An Overview of piestream State Store](./state-store-overview.md)".

 ### Streaming Mode